Wednesday, 2 August 2023

 My Speech Disorder

-I can truly say I had a happy childhood, most of the time, but I had a speech disorder.
+I can truly say I had a happy childhood, most of the time—but I had a speech disorder.
 I stuttered.
 It was really bad.
 As a child, I was teased and jeered at.
-The sound a goat makes is as though it is stuttering, so I was called "stammer goat."
-Children can be cruel at times.
+The sound a goat makes is as though it is stuttering, so I was called “stammer goat.”
+Children can be cruel.

 Monday, 10 July 2023